 Looking for ways to keep your kitchen busy in the winter months?
-Use some of these winter menu ideas to update your offerings with new items inspired by the season.
-A special winter restaurant menu is a great way to generate interest and increase sales from both new and existing customers.
+A limited-time winter restaurant menu is a great way to generate interest and increase sales from new and existing customers.

 1. Lean into comfort foods